Abdullatif bin Rashid Al Zayani: Career

 Zayani had work experience in Bahraini defence forces, in ministerial posts as well as in university.
 He became a commissioned officer in the Bahrain Defence Force in 1973.
 His career at the Bahraini defence forces ended on 2 June 2004.
 Then he began to serve as the chief of public security as a major general at interior ministry in 2004.
 He promoted to the rank of lieutenant general in 2010.
 Next, he was appointed adviser to the minister of foreign affairs in the rank of minister on 10 June 2010.
 He also worked as a lecturer at Arabian Gulf University, and as mathematics and statistics professor at the University of Maryland in Bahrain, and as a quantitative methods professor at the University of Bahrain.

 On 1 April 2011, Zayani was appointed secretary general of the Gulf Cooperation Council.
 Initially, Bahrain nominated another candidate, Mohammed bin Ibrahim Al Mutawa, for the post.
 However, due to Qatar's strong objection to him, Zayani was later nominated by Bahrain for the post in May 2010.
 Zayani replaced Abdul Rahman bin Hamad Al Attiyah in the post.
 His term is due ended on 31 March 2020.

 In January 2020, he was named as foreign minister, replacing Khalid bin Ahmed Al Khalifa in the post.
 On 15 September 2020, Zayani signed the official Bahrain–Israel normalization agreement in a signing ceremony at the White House in Washington, D.C.

+In May 2023, he visited Kyiv, Ukraine to meet President Volodymyr Zelenskyy during the Russian invasion of Ukraine, becoming the first Bahraini minister of foreign affairs to visit Ukraine since the establishment of diplomatic relations between the two countries in July 1992.